Injured? Dial #WIN or #946 from your cellphone for your free consultation or call 1-800-LAW-NEED.

 The increase in popularity in handheld electronic devices including cell phones, PDAs, iPads and similar gadgets means that the number of distracted drivers is growing.
 Texting while driving has become such a problem that it has been characterized as posing more of a risk of causing a fatal car accident than drunk driving.
 Thirty states, including Georgia, have passed laws prohibiting texting while driving.
 Unfortunately, many drivers continue to engage in texting while driving because they consider the convenience worth the risk.
 Drivers need to remember that a motor vehicle is potentially a very lethal weapon that causes catastrophic injuries and fatalities.
 A driver should always focus one's eyes and mind on their driving while paying attention to potential road hazards or emergencies.

-As part of its ongoing efforts to prevent injuries, Montlick & Associates has an extensive public service campaign designed to educate and remind people about the dangers of texting while driving.
-Our public service campaign includes television messages, a 2 minute news segment, and billboards to help remind people while they are driving.
-To learn more about our efforts, click here.
+As part of its ongoing efforts to prevent injuries, Montlick Injury Attorneys has an extensive public service campaign designed to educate and remind people about the dangers of texting while driving.
+Our public service campaign includes television messages, a 2-minute news segment, and billboards to help remind people while they are driving.